 I’d be remiss if I did not give a huge shout out to the entire staff at Reunion Resort.
 Seriously, they are the heart and soul of this operation.

 Planning a destination wedding (as you know) is stressful and complex.
-You need a staff with the experience and bandwidth to handle your needs with grace and professionalism –even when you’re not there to micromanage like you would at a local hometown wedding.
+You need staff with the experience and bandwidth to handle your needs with grace and professionalism –even when you’re not there to micromanage like you would at a local hometown wedding.
 It is truly the quality of the staff that will make or break your experience.
-I’ll tell ya… I spent 3 days getting to know the wedding, catering and public relations staff at Reunion Resort and I can personally vouch for their level of professionalism, attention to detail and commitment to excellent service.
+I’ll tell ya… I spent 3 days getting to know the wedding, catering, and public relations staff at Reunion Resort and I can personally vouch for their level of professionalism, attention to detail, and commitment to excellent service.
 Not to mention that they’re all just genuinely nice, friendly, kind people who take great pride in their jobs – they are the kind of folks who I would have trusted to plan my destination wedding.